Coast guard: Pakistan

 The MSA is a military force operated by the Navy under the direction of Ministry of Defence.
 It is responsible for the strategic security of Pakistan's coastlines, as well as law enforcement within the country's exclusive economic zone.
 The Pakistani Coast Guard is placed under the Pakistan Army and has responsibilities for conducting riverine operations, protecting coastal areas and shores of Karachi.

+Peru

+The Peruvian Coast Guard, officially known as the Directorate General of Captaincies and Coast Guard of Peru is a force attached to the Peruvian Navy and is the coast guard of the Republic of Peru, responsible for search and rescue tasks, maritime law enforcement, fisheries protection, marine environmental protection and vessel safety.